Breast Reduction Melbourne

 Common reasons women consider breast reduction surgery

-• Reduce the weight of large and heavy breasts which may be contributing to neck and shoulder pain, as well as back pain and other physical discomfort.
+• Reduce the weight of large and heavy breasts which may be contributing to shoulder and neck pain, as well as back pain, poor posture and other physical discomfort.

 • Bra straps digging into the shoulders due to the size of your breasts.

-• Skin irritations such as rashes/fungal infections which might occur beneath the breasts.
+• Skin irritation such as rashes/fungal infections which might occur beneath the breasts.

 • Clothing may be difficult to find that fits well.